Teresa’s Bake Shop – Christmas Cookie Extravaganza – 2014

 Here’s what I did.

 I used these ingredients for the cookie.
 I ended up using finely diced pecans instead of chopped pecans.

 Stir ingredients to combine and set aside.

-Stir with a whisk to combine.
+Stir with a wooden spoon to combine.

 Grease a 9×13″ baking dish.
 Add batter to dish and smooth the top.